Sell an HMO the easy way.

 Top tip: Use a sales progression company.
 Normally they cost approximately £250 and only get paid if a property transacts.
 They maintain communication between all parties and normally speed up a sale by an average of 2 weeks, and increase the likelihood of a successful property transaction by approximately 50%.

-Valuations are a common sticking point for many HMO sales so make the property and documentation is fully prepared in advance.
+Valuations are a common sticking point when it comes to Sell an HMO so make the property and documentation is fully prepared in advance.

 Have all documentation printed all and ready to be handed over.
 The valuer may not need all of it.
 Only give them what is asked for, no more.